A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Machine Learning Pipeline using Optimization Features

 \item \textbf{Algorithm Evaluation} - The process of running the optimization algorithm instances on the optimization problem instances and recording their performance in terms of some evaluation/performance metric.
 Two standard evaluation scenarios include the fixed-budget and fixed-target evaluations.
 In the \textbf{fixed-budget scenario,} the algorithm instance is allowed to use a predefined budget and one studies the solution quality or, if the value of the global optimum is known, the \textit{target precision,} defined as the difference between the quality of the solution recommended by the algorithm (typically, but not necessarily, the best evaluated one) and that of the global optimum.
 In the \textbf{fixed-target scenario,} the algorithm is tasked with finding a solution of a certain quality, and we study the budget that is needed by the algorithms to find a solution of at least this quality.
 We recall that, in black-box optimization, the \textit{budget} is often specified in terms of function evaluations or iterations, not in terms of (CPU or wall-clock) time.
+A third commonly used set of performance measure considers the \textit{anytime performance} of the algorithms, measured through empirical cumulative distribution functions~\cite{COCOanytime} or directly through empirical attainment functions~\cite{EAFIOH}.